Teaching Heart's Beach Thematic Unit

 If you are doing a beach thematic unit with your class, you need beach balls.
 Check out all the cool things you can do with beach balls!
 What a ball your students will have!!!!!

-The dollar stores have out all of their summer fun treats; like, BEACH BALLS!
+The dollar stores has out all of their summer fun treats; like, BEACH BALLS!
 Here are a few ideas of ways to use those beach balls.

 1.)
 Write out the numbers on the top and bottom sections.
 Throw the ball gently to a child and they have to add the numbers where there thumbs are.